 Paul Gascoigne Mental Illness and Alcoholism:

-Above is a picture of the troubled ex-footballer looking disheveled and as he was being helped into an ambulance after apparently being found slumped outside his home clutching a bottle of vodka.
+Above is a picture of the troubled ex-footballer looking dishevelled as he was being helped into an ambulance after apparently being found slumped outside his home clutching a bottle of vodka.

 Fans and friends expressed their shock at the image of him looking older than his age, very pale and thin.

-Gascoigne’s chronic alcoholic problems first emerged in October 1998 when he was admitted into Priory Hospital after a drinking session where he drank 32 shots of whisky which left him at “rock bottom”.
+Gascoigne’s chronic alcoholic problems first emerged in October 1998 when he was admitted to Priory Hospital after a drinking session where he drank 32 shots of whisky, which left him at “rock bottom”.

 It was then manager Bryan Robson who helped him get to the clinic while he was unconscious.